Wisconsin Highway 83: Route description

 WIS 83 runs through the village of Mukwonago as Rochester Street, winding under a railway trestle and through to its odd-angle downtown intersection with CTH-ES (Main Street/Fox Street).
 WIS 83 continues north towards the unincorporated communities of Genesee and Genesee Depot.
 Between the two towns, WIS 83 crosses WIS 59, turning to the west for about three blocks and crossing the railroad track that give the latter town its name.
 At the west end of Genesee Depot, WIS 83 abruptly turns to the north towards Wales.
 Continuing west on Depot Road leads to Ten Chimneys National Historic Landmark, the former home of Alfred Lunt and Lynn Fontanne.

 WIS 83 heads north through the Kettle Moraine area of western Waukesha County, crossing US 18 on the northwest side of Wales.
 Entering the town of Delafield, WIS 83 crosses I-94 at exit 287.
 Continuing north, WIS 83 passes Naga-Waukee County Park and Golf Course towards Hartland.
 After crossing over the WIS 16 freeway in Hartland (exit 181), WIS 83 turns immediately west on Church Street, running parallel to the WIS 16 freeway for about a half-mile through the village of Chenequa.
 Heading north between Pine Lake and Beaver Lake into the community of Merton, WIS 83 crosses into Washington County.

 Continuing north, WIS 83 meets the western terminus of WIS 167 at Holy Hill Road.
 WIS 83 continues to the north into Hartford, entering the city on Grand Avenue.
 At the intersection of Grand Avenue and Branch Street, WIS 83 turns to the northwest on Branch into downtown Hartford, becoming South Main Street one block south of WIS 60 (East Sumner Street), where it currently ends as of 2021.

 History

 The original signing of WIS 83 in 1919 was along the general routing of the current WIS 83 between WIS 36 in Waterford and WIS 59 in Genesee.
 The route was expanded to its current termini by 1924 and has remained in the same location up until 2021 when the route was truncated at WIS 60 in Hartford.

+The Burlington Bypass was first proposed in the 1990s around the south of the city.
+It was completed in 2010 at a cost of $118 million.
+The route was built out as a four lane roadway, as a result of a major overestimate in the amount of projected traffic.
+For this reason, it was included in WisPIRGs list of highway boondoggles.